 The Society meets regularly at Leigh Library where presentation talks are given by visiting speakers and these are followed by weekend fieldtrips on Saturdays or Sundays.
 The L.O.S. has been recording the bird life in the Leigh and nearby areas since it began in the 1970's and an annual report is produced each year.

 - We can also call on another five members of the L.O.S. for fieldtrips.

-We provide sessions which can last between 1 and 2 hours including a presentation about bird identification, practical work, quizzes and games.
-We can deliver a programme suitable for Years 3 to 6 as well as mixed age ranges at Cubs and Brownies.
+We provide free interactive sessions which can last between 1 and 2 hours including a presentation about bird identification, practical work, quizzes and games.
+We can deliver a programme suitable for Years 3 to 6 as well as for mixed age ranges at Cubs and Brownies.